your-friendly-neighborhood-programmer/Minesweeper/README.md

 # <a href="https://your-friendly-neighborhood-programmer.github.io/Minesweeper/">Minesweeper Game</a>

-A cyberpunk styled user interface for a classic implementation of the Minesweeper game using HTML, CSS, and JavaScript.
+A mobile-friendly cyberpunk styled user interface for a classic implementation of the Minesweeper game using HTML, CSS, and JavaScript.

 ## Game Description